What happens if my child refuses to attend school in Australia?

 This might sound scary and overwhelming, so please be aware that legal action will be taken only when the school has exhausted every other avenue of management and there are no other options available.

-Is my child’s school accountable for their refusal to attend?
+Is my child’s school accountable for their school refusal?

 Schools and teachers do have certain responsibilities when it comes to their students refusing to attend classes, or school in general, but every school will have its own policies and procedures.